jamesplease/router-comparison/README.md

 ##### Thoughts

 This feature provides a great deal of value, I think.
-It allows you to move validation into the route itself, maximizing the number of routes that are sent off to the 404 route.
+It allows you to move validation into the route itself, maximizing the number of invalid requests that are automatically sent off to the 404 route.

-When routers don't support this, the user is forced to write custom validation logic in each route, which is tedious.
+When routers don't support this, the user is forced to write custom validation logic in each route, which is more work for the developer.

 ### Splats